 We already know that air pollution can lead to inflammation and impair our immune function.
 Air pollution contains both solid particles and gas particles.
 Wildfire smoke includes small particles (particulate matter or PM < 2.5 microns) that are easily absorbed into the lungs, leading to oxidative stress and inflammation, especially for those with respiratory issues already.
-Our first line of defense in the lungs are the cilia, and when they get damaged from health issues or long term exposure to air pollution, we get a positive feedback cycle of inflammation.
-They are also absorbed into the blood, exacerbating many health conditions, and may even promote susceptibility to COVID-19.
+Our first line of immune defense in the lungs against both inhaled particles and microbes of our immune system involves alveolar macrophages, cells that ingest both small particles and microbes, and when they get overloaded with toxic particles from long term exposure to air pollution, they are not as effective in preventing infection and may even promote susceptibility to COVID-19.

 Be ready to protect yourself against smoke and ash before, during, and after a wildfire:

 - Prepare for Wildfires: Emergency supplies, evacuation plans, and current conditions

 - Actions to Take During Wildfires: How to protect yourself from smoke and what to do during power outages

 - Easy steps to take at home to protect yourself from smoke: